-You ask OpenAI Codex / Codex CLI to “add a user settings page.”
-It produces code that runs, but the file lands at src/UserSettings.tsx instead of src/pages/settings/index.tsx where every other page in the project lives; it’s named UserSettings instead of the project’s consistent SettingsPage; it uses useState even though the project standardizes on Zustand.
-Codex (Codex CLI, the Codex agent, and ChatGPT Code Interpreter-style subtasks) defaults to “generic best practice” output and doesn’t automatically mimic your project’s existing conventions.
-This page covers AGENTS.md + explicit references + plan-first prompting to keep it inside your style.
+You ask OpenAI Codex (Codex CLI or the cloud agent) to “add a user settings page.”
+The code runs, but the file lands at src/UserSettings.tsx instead of src/pages/settings/index.tsx where every other page lives; it’s named UserSettings instead of your consistent SettingsPage; it reaches for useState even though the project standardizes on Zustand.
+Codex defaults to “generic best-practice React” and does not automatically infer your repo’s existing conventions.

 Common causes